ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-wood-panel-wall-how-to-paint-wood-paneling.md

 The most popular choice for **restoring wood paneling** is white.
 Such colour fits plenty of styles, for instance scandinavian, minimalist or rustic.
 If you find white too cold, it is good to choose pastel colours, such as light blue, beige or cream.

 Bright colours are perfect for enlightening a room and making it visually bigger.
 Such shades are the best choice for narrow hallways and foyers.
+This is where you can most often find wood paneling on the wall.
+Painting paneling gives a lot of possibilities in this case.
+The home interior design will look really good.

 {% fig %}
 ![Painted wood paneling - white or colour?](/uploads/malowanie-boazerii-na-bialo-czy-na-kolor.jpg "Painted wood paneling - white or colour?")